 The role mineral imbalance plays on the acidic or alkaline level of our bodies was also new info for me.
 Although I think I'll make a discussion on pH balance the topic of another post!
 (One side note, an easy way I keep track of that balance for myself...when I wake up in the morning, if my mouth tastes bad I know I'm acidic.)

 One of the best ways to fight inflammation is to eat a lot of healthy fats, in particular the omega-3 fatty acids which are excellent anti-inflammatories.
 (Here's a list of omega-3 foods.)

-Finally, what we know but don't necessarily use - if you've got inflammation "greatly reduce" your sugar intake and eat whole, unprocessed foods.
+Finally, what we know but don't necessarily use - if you've got inflammation get sugar out of your diet and eat whole, unprocessed foods.